SMiRL: Surprise Minimizing Reinforcement Learning in Unstable Environments: Experimental Results

-\changes{\paragraph{\methodName and exploration.} Although \methodName by itself is not an objective that inherently encourages exploration (any more so than any other reward function), at convergence the \methodName policy can exhibit an active ``searching'' behavior, seeking out objects in the environment that would allow it to reduce surprise later.
-For example, in the \miniGrid environment, the position of the doors change between episodes, and the optimal \methodName policy learns to search for the doors because it knows that finding them will result in lower future surprise, even if the act of finding the doors themselves has higher surprise.
-This behavior is illustrated in~\refFigure{fig:miniGrid_compare} and the ``delayed gratification'' plot in~\ref{fig:miniGrid_curves_reward}, which shows that the \methodName agent incurs increased surprise early in the episode, for the sake of much lower surprise later.}
+\textbf{\methodName and long term surprise.} Although the \methodName objective by itself does not specifically encourage exploration, we observe that optimal \methodName policies exhibit active ``searching'' behaviors, seeking out objects in the environment that would allow for reduced long-term surprise.
+For example, in \miniGrid, the positions of the doors leading to the safe room change between episodes, and the policy trained with \methodName learns to search for the doors to facilitate lower future surprise, even if finding the doors themselves yields higher short-term surprise.
+This behavior is illustrated in~\refFigure{fig:miniGrid_curves}, along with the ``delayed gratification'' plot, which shows that the \methodName agent incurs higher surprise early in the episode, for the sake of much lower surprise later.